Archive | Synchronicity

 ~ Ramana Maharshi”

-A few days ago, more than six months since our synchronistic encounter and exchange of messages, I was surprised by an email from Nick, telling about his experience when we met.
+More than six months after our synchronistic encounter and exchange of messages, I was surprised by an email from Nick, telling about his experience when we met.

 In reply, I asked Nick’s permission to share his letter on-line.
 He agreed, and explained: